 In collaboration with the University of Iowa Press, The Iowa Review Series in Fiction will publish two innovative novels per year beginning in 2018.
 The goal of the new Iowa Review imprint is to publish high-quality literary fiction in a wide range of styles and genres.
 We accept submissions online at Submittable.

-The Series’ advisory board includes Lan Samantha Chang, John Freeman, Amelia Gray, Garth Greenwell, Porochista Khakpour, Margot Livesey, Rebecca Makkai, Christopher Merrill, and Jayne Anne Phillips.
+The Series’ advisory board includes Lan Samantha Chang, John Freeman, Amelia Gray, Garth Greenwell, Porochista Khakpour, Margot Livesey, Rebecca Makkai, Christopher Merrill, Jayne Anne Phillips, and Douglas Trevor.

 At this stage, the editors are not soliciting manuscripts, but rather a brief, 300-word description of the novel and an author biography.
 We will consider all proposals and contact those authors whose work is of interest.
 We welcome unpublished work by writers at all stages in their careers.
 TIR invites writers to submit manuscript proposals for the Series in Fiction from November 1, 2016, through March 1, 2017.